 Try Again!
-A Strategy for Reapplying to a US Service Academy
+A Strategy for Reapplying to a U.S. Service Academy

-About 25% of all cadets and midshipmen at each of the US service academies (USAFA, USMA, USNA, USCGA, USMMA) do not enter the school directly from high school.
+About 25% to 30% of all cadets and midshipmen at each of the U.S. service academies (USAFA, USMA, USNA, USCGA, USMMA) do not enter the school directly from high school.
 Many spend a year or two at a civilian college, a junior college, a preparatory school, in the military as an enlisted member, or another route to the Academy.
 As a high school senior, you should think about your alternative plans if you do not receive an appointment.

-All of the students with whom I work as a coach know what I mean by "Plan A - B - C." They are likely focused on earning an appointment to the U.S. Naval Academy or the U.S. Air Force Academy as their "Plan A." However, students should also apply to an Air Force ROTC scholarship and/or a Naval ROTC scholarship as their "Plan B." ROTC scholarships require that students list their school choices for the scholarship.
+All of the students that I coach know what I mean by "Plan A - B - C." They are likely focused on earning an appointment to the U.S. Naval Academy or the U.S. Air Force Academy as their "Plan A." However, students should also apply to an Air Force ROTC scholarship and/or a Naval ROTC scholarship as their "Plan B." ROTC scholarships require that students list their school choices for the scholarship.
 Plus, they must apply to the schools directly for acceptance and admission.
 These schools, in effect, serve as your "Plan C." However, the "A - B - C" stategy goes a bit deeper than three simple alternatives.

 If you do not receive an appointment, then "Plan B" or "C" will likely come into play.
 An ROTC scholarship is a great alternative for students.
 For many, it may be the preferable path to earning a military officer's commission.
 Some 60% of all military officers obtained their commission through the Reserve Officer Training Corp.
 With an ROTC scholarship, a student may choose to reapply for an Academy appointment without prejudice.
 Nominations, in fact, are available for ROTC cadets who desire to earn an appointment to the AF, Naval or Military Academy.
 This alternative to "Plan B" is clearly a great way to show the service academies your commitment to becoming a cadet or midshipman.